emalogajski/Exercises/README.md

 ## Exercises

-These exercises are given by more senior front end developers that are part of the CodeJourneys community, where I forked this from.
-We often have sessions, where we will get assignments to complete.
-The files then contain the examples we do together and those that I complete on my own.
+The exercises in the unittesting folder are given by more senior front end developers that are part of the CodeJourneys community, where I forked this from.
+We often have sessions (like session one and two), where we will get assignments to complete and it is recommended for them to be completed using unit testing through Jest.
+The files then contain the examples we do together and the Other Exercises folder contains those that I did on my own.